pbialas7-Lectures/Graphics3DCode/Assignments/10_Mesh/README.md

 ## Mesh class

 `Mesh` class corresponds to a single `Vertex Array Object` (VAO) containing one vertex buffer and one index buffer.
-Every object of this class must contain at least one object of `Mesh::Primitive` class.
+Every object of this class must contain at least one object of `Mesh::SubMesh` class.
-`Primitive` class corresponds to a single call to `glDrawElements` function and contains the range of the indices to be submitted to this call. `Primitive` also contains a pointer to the `Material` that will be used in next assignments to specify the kind of material used by this primitive which in turn will determine the color of the pixels.
+`SubMesh` class corresponds to a single call to `glDrawElements` function and contains the range of the indices to be submitted to this call. `SubMesh` also contains a pointer to the `Material` that will be used in next assignments to specify the kind of material used by this primitive which in turn will determine the color of the pixels.
 By default, this pointer is initialized to `null_material` which is a pointer to `NullMaterial` that does nothing.
-Primitives are added to mesh using the `add_primitive` method.
+Submeshes are added to mesh using the `add_submesh` method.

 Mesh class also assumes using a predefined set of vertex attributes that are specified by the `xe::Attribute` enum.
 The values of the enum correspond to the location value of the corresponding attribute in vertex shader.